blackmutzi/hackathon2/README.md

 The best structured Pull Request with most valuable work inside will win 200Euro Coupon :)

 ## How to create a Pull Request
-Use these following steps to create a Pull Request (other ways work too:
+Use these following steps to create a Pull Request (other ways work too):

     Clone Repository
     Create a new Branch with your name